 Step-by-Step Instructions

-Here’s a look at how to make these muffins so you know what to expect from the process.
+Here’s a look at how to make these Peanut Butter Muffins so you know what to expect from the process.
 Scroll down to the end of the post for the full information and amounts.

-2. Stir in your desired add-in.
-(Or you can plan to add it on top of each if doing a mixed batch.)
+Step 2.
+Stir in your desired add-in.
+(Or you can plan to add it on top of each muffin if doing a mixed batch.)
 Divide the batter among a greased muffin pan.

-3. Press the add-ins into the batter if adding a mix to the batch.
+Step 3.
+Press the add-ins into the batter if you didn’t stir your add-ins into the batter or you’re doing a mixed batch.

-4. Bake until firm to the touch and lightly golden brown around the edges.
+Step 4.
+Bake muffins until firm to the touch and lightly golden brown around the edges.

 TIP: To make these as mini muffins, reduce the baking time by about 4 minutes.